apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 We thus expect a decrease in overall ElasticSearch load, allowing savings compared to actual deployments.
 Furthermore, we expect better performances by resolving such queries against Cassandra.

+The expected added load to Cassandra is low, as the search is a simple Cassandra read.
+As we only store messageId, Cassandra dataset size will only grow of a few percents if enabled.

 ## Alternatives

 Those not willing to adopt this view will not be affected.
 By disabling the listener and the view usage, they will keep